0xrawsec/aya-cshim-poc/README.md

 handle.

-Basically, to install a `bpf-linker` which will work with this example and with C-shim in general, you should follow the instructions here: https://github.com/vadorovsky/aya-btf-maps-experiments. **Right after you will find a set of condensed instructions** to achieve the same goal.
+Basically, to install a `bpf-linker` which will work with this example and with C-shim in general, you should follow the instructions here: https://github.com/vadorovsky/aya-btf-maps-experiments. **Right after you can find a set of condensed instructions** to achieve the same goal.

 ### Instructions to build custom LLVM
 1. clone forked llvm: `git clone https://github.com/vadorovsky/llvm-project.git`